|

 ANDRÉ DUBELSTEN and DEVON

-André won 1st prize in the National Trumpet
+repertoires.
+In 2001 André won 1st prize in

-semifinalist in the L.A.
-Music Center Spotlight Awards in the
+Guthrie was a semifinalist in the L.A.
+Music Center Spotlight

-Classical Voice Division and 1st-prize winner in the British Arts
+Awards in the Classical Voice Division and 1st-prize winner in the

-Awards in London.
-She has performed as a soloist with the YMF
+British Arts Awards in London.
+She has performed as a soloist with

-Debut Orchestra and the South Coast Symphony, and is a student of
+the YMF Debut Orchestra and the South Coast Symphony, and is a

 [more about André Dubelsten]